MaSe69/dssb/index.md

 This is a web site on some Data Science topics.<br>

-It includes still some content that I taught during an academic course on 'Data science in Python' leading to a bachelor degree.<br>
+## Changes in the times of AI

-In 2024, I started to analyze pop music. <br>
+AI has eliminated to need for a web page to look up code.

 ## Time series